DataShades/ckanext-collection/README.md

-To fix this problem, we have to configure a part of the collection responsible for data production using **settings**.
-Collection divides its internal logic between a number of *services*, and service that we need is called **data** service.
+To fix this problem, we have to configure a part of the collection responsible for data production using its **settings**.
+Collection divides its internal logic between a number of configurable *services*, and service that we need is called **data** service.
 To modify it, we can pass a named argument called `data_settings` to the collection's constructor:

 ```python
 col = StaticCollection(